Eastern indigo snake: Taxonomy

 The eastern indigo snake was first described by John Edwards Holbrook in 1842.
-For many years the genus Drymarchon was considered monotypic with one species, Drymarchon corais, with 12 subspecies, until the early 1990s when Drymarchon corais couperi was elevated to full species status according to the Society for the Study of Amphibians and Reptiles, in their official names list.
+For many years, the genus Drymarchon was considered monotypic with one species, Drymarchon corais, with 12 subspecies, until the early 1990s, when Drymarchon corais couperi was elevated to full species status according to the Society for the Study of Amphibians and Reptiles, in their official names list.

 Etymology

 The generic name, Drymarchon, roughly translates to "lord of the forest".
 It is composed of the Greek words drymos (Δρυμός), meaning "forest", and archon (ἄρχων), meaning "lord" or "ruler".

 The specific name is a latinization of the surname of American planter James Hamilton Couper (1794-1866).
 Couper brought Holbrook the type specimen from south of the Altamaha River in Wayne County, Georgia.

 Common names

-The eastern indigo snake has a number of common names including indigo snake, blue indigo snake, black snake, blue gopher snake, and blue bull snake.
+Drymarchon couperi has a number of common names, including black snake, blue bull snake, blue gopher snake, blue indigo snake, eastern indigo snake, and indigo snake.